obedlaws/voting-dapp-RiverDAO/README.md

-# RIVER DAO VOTING DAPP
+# RIVER DAO VOTING DAPP /w ERC20 implementation.
-## with some ERC20 implementation

 This smart contract is a small project creating a voting dapp that will be used by a DAO where regitered voters need to have a balance equal or more than 100 VTK to register to